readium/ts-toolkit/README.md

 - Publication
 - Locators
+- Injectables

 ### 2.2 Main Modules

+#### 2.2.1 Publication Parser

+Turns the manifest into a working in-memory model.
+Understands publication structure, resources, metadata.

+**API:**

+- Parse
+- Get Metadata
+- Get Reading Order
+- Get Resources
+- Get Cover Page
+- Get ToC
+- Get Page List

+#### 2.2.2 Navigators

+Require Publication's Reading Order and Resource collections.
+Starts from a resource Link.

 - HTML Navigator
 - Audio Navigator
 - Image Navigator

+**API:**
+- Set Reading Order & Resources
+- Get Current Location
+- Go Forward
+- Go Backward
+- Go To Location
+- Set View Settings
+- Location Changed Event
+- Error Event
+- Open External URL Event

+#### 2.2.3 Decorator

+**Text Highlights**

+Given a location (as a range) it will render highlights over the target text nodes.

+**Anchored Elements**

+Given a location (as a point) it will anchor an element over that location.

+An element could be an image or other types of HTML block elements.

+#### 2.2.4 Recognizer

+Recognize gestures on tap surfaces, and when a text selection is made.

+**Tap Regions**

+**Gestures**

+**Text Selection**

 ## 3. Processing Publications